Pa Salieu

-Pa Salieu Gaye (born 1 July 1997) is a British rapper and singer.
+Pa Salieu Gaye (born 1 July 1997) is an English rapper and singer.
 He is signed to Warner Records.
 He gained recognition in January 2020 with the single "Frontline", which was the most-played track of 2020 on BBC Radio 1Xtra.
 His style blends elements of afrobeats, grime and UK drill.
 He released his debut mixtape titled Send Them to Coventry on 13 November 2020.

 In 2022, Salieu was sentenced to 33 months in prison after being charged with violent disorder.
 He served 21 months of that sentence and was released in September 2024.

 Early life

 Pa Salieu was born in Slough, on 1 July 1997, where he spent the early stages of his life.
 His parents moved to the UK from The Gambia.
 He was named after his father's eldest brother, Pa Salieu, a police officer who died in his early twenties during a motorcycle accident while on duty.
 His aunt is a folk singer, and Salieu describes her and Vybz Kartel as major musical influences.

 Before his first birthday, his parents sent him back to The Gambia where he lived with his grandmother.
 There, he spent his formative years living in a household with his elder relatives.
 He describes his time there as the most important period in his life.
 At the age of 8, his mother brought him back to England.
 They moved to Hillfields, a suburb in the North of Coventry.